+Name:

-Name: Role in School:
+Role in School:

 Behaviour letter - return slip

-Please return this slip to school to confirm you have received thi s letter.
+Please return this slip to school to confirm you have received this letter.
 Thank you.

 Name of child:

 Parent/carer name:

 Parent/carer signature:

-Date:

-Second behaviour letter
+Date Second behaviour letter

-Date:

 Dear [insert parent name],

-Following my previous letter regarding the behaviour of [insert cl hild name.
-I am sorry to say that they are

-still struggling to follow the academy's behaviour policy and because

-[detention/insert other sanction]. ,
+Following my previous letter regarding the behaviour of [insert child name], I am sorry to say that they are still struggling to follow the academy's behaviour policy and because of this they have received [today] a [detention/insert other sanction].

-We always try to find out why children are struggling with their be ehaviour and so, if there is anything you

-think we should know, please do get in touch.
-Following the dete
+We always try to find out why children are struggling with their behaviour and so, if there is anything you think we should know, please do get in touch.
+Following the detention, [insert child name] will [insert as appropriate: be expected to have a restorative conversation with staff; be placed on a behaviour report card for XXX days/weeks; be referred to our learning mentor; be asked to attend a 6-week anger management course etc.].